nurulaidayanti/SD-training/readme.md

 -	Functional components: Processor Cores, Memory, Interfaces, Digital Signal Processor and others

+	-	Processor Cores: usually SoC contains at least one or more than one coprocessor.
+It can be a microcontroller, microprocessor, or DSP.
+Most of the time DSP is used in every SoC as a processor

+	-	Memory: for the purpose of storage.
+May be a volatile or non-volatile memory.
+Volatile memory includes RAM there are two types of RAM one is SRAM and another is DRAM.
+The non-volatile memory includes ROM

+	-	DSP: to perform signal processing operations such as data collection, data processing, etc. it is also used for the purpose of decoding the images

+	-	Peripheral devices: externally connected devices/interfaces such as USB, HDMI, Wi-Fi, and Bluetooth are included in peripheral devices

+	-	UART: Universal Asynchronous Receiver Transmitter is included in SoC which is used to transmit or receive serial data

 -	Intermodule communications: Bus-Based Communication, Network on a chip

+	-	Bus-based communication: communicating between components in a system-on-a-chip (SoC) design

+	-	Network on a chip: a router-based packet switching network between SoC modules

 </details>